 - Mutual funds

-USAA even offers its members its own robo-advising style investment management system.
-You tell the system how aggressive you’d like to be and its algorithms do the thinking (and the portfolio balancing) for you.
-USAA charges a 0.5 percent annual fee for this service.
+USAA even offers its members its own robo advisor-style investment management system.
+You tell the system how aggressive you’d like to be, and its algorithms do the thinking (and the portfolio balancing) for you.
+USAA charges a 0.5% annual fee for this service.

-Like the rest of its products, USAA’s digital investment adviser offers an easy-to-use mobile interface.
-You’d need $2,000 to open a digital investment account.
+Like the rest of its products, USAA’s digital investment advisor offers an easy-to-use mobile interface.
+But keep in mind you’ll need $2,000 to open a digital investment account.

 Using USAA Bank makes the most sense if you’re already a USAA member for your car or life insurance.
 After all, as a member you own and profit from USAA’s entire line of products.

-Yes, you can find better options elsewhere for each of USAA’s banking products, especially if you have specific needs such as a high-yield savings account or a rock-bottom mortgage rate.
+If not, you can find better options elsewhere for each of USAA’s banking products, especially if you have specific needs such as a high-yield savings account.
 If that’s the case, shop around until you find the product you’re looking for, even if you already have a USAA membership.